vipalade/bubbles/README.md

-# bubbles: sample client-server using SolidFrame
+# bubbles - sample client-server application using SolidFrame

 Exemplifies how to use SolidFrame mpipc library in a secured (SSL) client-server scenario.